What is an HMO?

 What are the penalties for failing to have a licence?

 It is a criminal offence to operate a licensable HMO without a licence.
-You can be fined up to £20,000 for failing to obtain a licence and up to £5,000 for breaching a licence condition.
+An unlimited fine may be imposed for failing to obtain a licence and up to £5,000 for breaching a licence condition.

 In certain circumstances, landlords may be required to repay any rent or housing benefit received while the HMO was not licensed.